Methadone Detox at Banyan Heartland

 Methadone is one of the most difficult drugs to detox from because the withdrawal symptoms can last for up to a month.
 These symptoms are usually too intense for a person to handle on their own without professional help.
 For those choosing between detoxing from home or medical detox, medical detox for methadone is the safest and most effective route.
 Patients in our detoxification treatments are under the 24-hour care of medical personnel who are equipped to manage any emergencies.

-With our Gilman detox programs, we have a program for everyone struggling with drug addiction.
-At our Illinois rehab facility, our patients’ safety and recovery are our top concerns.
+With our Heartland detox programs, we have a treatment avenue for everyone struggling with drug addiction.
+At our Illinois rehabs, the safety and recovery of all of our patients are our top concerns.
 Our facility can help you detox from dangerous prescription drugs like methadone that can cause addiction and produce uncomfortable symptoms of withdrawal.
-We know detoxing from methadone is a difficult process and our staff is dedicated to helping the individual succeed in their recovery.
+We know detoxing from methadone is a difficult process, and our staff is dedicated to helping the individual succeed in their recovery.

-If you or a loved one is struggling with a methadone addiction or abuse, contact us today for more information about our methadone detox and addiction treatment programs.
+If you or a loved one is struggling with a methadone addiction or abuse, contact Banyan today for more information about our associate detox and Illinois addiction treatment programs.

 Most Insurance Plans Accepted